 Prepare for Graduate School and/or Conduct a Job Search

-Seek advice on Graduate School – Browse the Career Center’s Peterson’s Guides, graduate catalog files, and Grad School links, for detailed information concerning graduate and professional schools.
+Seek advice on Graduate School – Browse the Career Center’s Grad School links, for detailed information concerning graduate and professional schools.
 Register to take graduate entrance exams.
-Seek advice from faculty and research the Career Library on how to write your personal statement and negotiate the application process.
+Seek advice from faculty and the CDC website graduate school links to research how to write your personal statement and negotiate the application process.

 Gather Letters of Recommendation - Seek letters of recommendation from internship/volunteer supervisors, faculty, employers, and community leaders who can attest to your character, work ethic, achievements, and qualifications related to your chosen field.
 These will be useful whether pursuing graduate school or full-time employment.

 Prepare for an Active Job Search – Make an appointment with our career counseling staff so that we can tailor your search to a specific industry and geographic area of interest.
 The CDC has resources to help you with your pursuit of employment.
 Check our Job Search Strategies, Job Listings and Networking Skills links for employment positions and career planning information.
 In addition, we offer personal assistance with the following job search strategies:

 - Resume, Cover Letters, and Portfolios

 - Job Interviewing – We offer mock interview practice sessions

 - Job Fair Tips on making the most of a job fair